Spirits Tastings—Critical Marketing Tool for the Distilled Spirits Sector

 - Currently, more than 32 states and the District of Columbia allow some form of to-go, pick up, or delivery of cocktails or distilled spirits from restaurants or bars.
 We believe this should continue.

-- Iowa, Kentucky, Ohio, Wisconsin and D.C. have made cocktails to-go permanent since the onset of the pandemic.
+- Arizona, Arkansas, Iowa, Florida, Georgia, Kansas, Kentucky, Montana, Nebraska, Ohio, Oklahoma, Oregon, Texas, West Virginia, Wisconsin and D.C. have made cocktails to-go permanent since the onset of the pandemic.

 MAINTAINING RESPONSIBILITY MEASURES WITH COCKTAILS TO-GO